 Non-absorbed intraarticular corticosteroid and replacement steroids (=< 10 mg/day prednisone or equivalent) will be permitted.

 Major surgery within 4 weeks prior to the first dose of study treatment.
 Surgery requiring local/epidural anesthesia must be completed at least 72 hours before study drug administration and patients should be recovered.

-Other prior malignancy, except for adequately treated basal or squamous cell skin cancer or in situ cancers; or any other cancer from which the patient has been disease-free for at least 3 years.
+Known or prior malignancy requiring active treatment in the past 2 years.
+Exception: basal or squamous cell skin cancer or in situ cancers; or any other cancer from which the patient has been disease-free for at least 3 years.

 Active, untreated central nervous system metastases.
 Patients with brain metastases identified at screening may be rescreened after the lesion(s) have been appropriately treated; patients with treated brain metastases should be neurologically stable for 4 weeks post-treatment and prior to study enrollment, and off corticosteroids for at least 2 weeks before administration of study drugs, and treated lesions should demonstrate no new growth on the re-screening scan.

 History of (non-infectious) pneumonitis or has current pneumonitis, including grade 1 (asymptomatic; clinical or diagnostic observations only; intervention not indicated) pneumonitis.